wxWidgets/Phoenix/README.rst

   parsing of the XML files, tweaking the collection of objects produced by the parser, and also the backend generation of code or documentation.

+ * **ext**: This folder holds the source for external projects used by Phoenix, (currently just wxWidgets) as git submodules.
+This allows Phoenix to use a specific revision of the code in the other projects and not depend on the developer fetching the correct version of the code on their own.

+   When you first checkout the Phoenix source using git you will need to tell git to also fetch the submodules, like this:

+      cd Phoenix
+      git submodule init
+      git submodule update

 * **sip/gen**: The code (.sip files) produced by the ETG scripts is placed in this folder.